 Just like you’re snapping selfies on a good hair day – they’re showing off the fun foods that make appearances in their eating pattern 10-20% of the time.
 We only know a snippit of someone’s life via the window they want us to see, so it’s important to remember social media is often an incomplete and sometimes exaggerated version of the flexible dieting reality.

-Things are different now and I’m embracing macro tracking most days of the week so I can feel, look and perform my best.
+Now that I’ve had time to practice a flexible dieting approach for myself, things are different!
+I’m embracing macro tracking most days of the week so I can feel, look and perform my best.